ipfs/specs/src/http-gateways/path-gateway.md

 each segment once, collapse duplicate slashes, then apply any `.` and `..` segments. `%2F` decodes to a separator in the first step, so a request for `/ipfs/{cid}/a%2F..%2Fb.txt` gives the content path `/ipfs/{cid}/b.txt`.

+One consequence: a UnixFS link whose name contains `/` cannot be addressed by any content path, because path components never contain `/` (:cite[unixfs]); such an entry is reachable only by its own CID.

 The URI authority SHOULD be the content root in the canonical form :cite[ipfs-uri] and :cite[ipns-uri] define.
 A trailing dot on a DNS name